ankitects/anki-manual/src/deck-options.md

 As stated above, each deck and subdeck can have its own options.
-You may want your settings being applied to all your subdecks, in which case you may use the 'Save the current preset to all subdecks'option, but you you may want, in some cases, use different settings for different subdecks.
+You may want your settings being applied to all your subdecks, in which case you may use the 'Save the current preset to all subdecks'option, but you also may want, in some cases, use different settings for different subdecks.

 The general rule is that each card will use the options of the deck